Casey Costelloe Shows Off Derriere & Toned Tummy In Black Bikini

 Casey Costelloe was scantily clad in her most recent Instagram snapshot.
 The Aussie stunner rocked a racy look as she showcased her killer curves in front of the camera.

 In the sexy shots, Casey looked like a total smokeshow as she rocked a black bikini.
 The skimpy top boasted a low-cut neckline that exposed her abundant cleavage.
-It also featured slim straps that flashed her muscular arms and shoulders.
+It also featured slim straps that highlighted her muscular arms and shoulders.

 The matching bottoms were pulled high over her narrow hips.
 The garment wrapped snugly around her tiny waist and cast a spotlight on her long, lean legs.
 It also accentuated her curvy derriere and toned tummy.
 She accessorized the style with a ring on her finger.